Ashley James’ Instagram Bikini Pics No Longer Retouched, Don’t ‘Over-Edit Or Filter Your Appearance’

 — Ashley James (@ashleyljames) May 1, 2018

-Rather, she said, she feels that the film was “very relatable,” and that, as a light-hearted comedy (and not a documentary), one should watch the film and see for themselves before passing judgment.
+Rather, she said, she feels that the film was “very relatable,” and that as a light-hearted comedy (and not a documentary), one should watch the film and see for themselves before passing judgment.

 Sometimes you meet the best people in the most unexpected situations. @MaggieOliverUK @jess_impiazzi ❤️ pic.twitter.com/YJcE3ICmSW